Seventy-nine homeowners have already stepped forward. That leaves only 41 to go.

 Rather than large swathes of herbicide-treated green grass, yards with shrubby borders, flowering plants, berried vegetation, small ponds, birdbaths and birdfeeders encourage wildlife to take refuge in these welcoming natural environments.

-The city’s coordinated push toward certification got under way when former Mayor Ellen Moyer approached Recreation and Parks Director LeeAnn Plumer—who recently announced she is leaving the city Jan.
+The city’s coordinated push toward certification got under way when former Mayor Ellen Moyer approached Recreation and Parks Director LeeAnn Plumer—who recently announced Jan.
 6—with information on the NWF program.

 The city staff discussed the possibilities over the next few months before officially launching the effort last April.